willp240/rat-container/README.md

 For *Singularity*:

-`singularity shell -B path/to/rat:/rat,/other/path:/stuff snoing.sif`
+`singularity shell -B path/to/rat:/rat,/other/path:/stuff rat-container.sif`

 For *Docker*:

-`docker run -ti -v /absolute/path/to/rat:/rat -v /other/path:/stuff jamierajewski/snoing-2.0 bash`
+`docker run -ti -v /absolute/path/to/rat:/rat -v /other/path:/stuff jamierajewski/rat-container bash`

 - Now in the container, you have access to /other/path at /stuff